Labason

-Labason, officially the Municipality of Labason (Lungsod sa Labason; Subanen: Benwa Labason; Chavacano: Municipalidad de Labason; Bayan ng Labason), is a 3rd class municipality in the province of Zamboanga del Norte, Philippines.
-According to the 2020 census, it has a population of 43,934 people.
+Labason, officially the Municipality of Labason (Lungsod sa Labason; Subanen: Benwa Labason; Chavacano: Municipalidad de Labason; Bayan ng Labason), is a municipality in the province of Zamboanga del Norte, Philippines.
+According to the 2024 census, it has a population of 44,615 people.

 Labason's commercial buildings have improved over the past years.

 Murcielagos Island is within the municipal jurisdiction of Labason.

 Etymology

 The name “Labason” before it came to be had a number of names.
 Several versions regarding its derivation were gathered, but the most widely known among them is that Labason is from the word “Lab-as”, a Visayan term which means “Fresh Fish”.
 This place was known for its abundance of fresh fish and it is till even up to now.
 Early traders called it “Lab-asan”.